trusted-ws/crackme/0x01/readme.txt

-TIP: No patch is required to solve this.
+[TIP]: No patch is required to solve this.
+[TO COMPILE]: DO NOT USE OPTIMIZATION AND DEBUG FLAGS